MicroAIInc/MicroAI-Security-and-Monitoring/README.md

 ### Step 1: Activate your License

-Activate your license and retrieve your license key on [MicroAI Launchpad](https://launchpad.micro.ai/activate/securitytrial).
+Activate your license and retrieve your license key on <a href="https://launchpad.micro.ai/activate/securitytrial" target="_blank">MicroAI Launchpad</a>.
 See [activation walkthrough](./docs/Registration-Instructions.md) for a guided steps.

 ### Step 2: Download the Package